 Vehicles parked on the Mt.
-Tabor Campus must be registered with the Department of Campus Safety and display a current Warner Pacific College parking permit.
+Tabor Campus must be registered with the Department of Campus Safety and display a current Warner Pacific University parking permit.

-Students (both Traditional and Adult Degree Program) parking fees are \$65 per semester and are payable in the Office of Student Affairs at the time of vehicle registration and purchase of the parking permit and before parking a vehicle on campus.
-Students will be issued only one permit and must park only one vehicle on campus at a time.
+Students (both Traditional and Professional & Graduate Studies) parking fees are \$65 per semester and are payable in the Student Life Center at the time of vehicle registration and purchase of the parking permit and before parking a vehicle on campus.
+Students will be issued only one permit per registration and must park only one vehicle on campus at a time.
 If a permit is lost or stolen, replacement student permits can be purchased for \$10 each.

-Employees who wish to park a vehicle on campus will be issued a parking permit, free of charge, by registering their vehicle(s) with the Department of Campus Safety.
+Employees who wish to park a vehicle on campus will be issued a parking permit, free of charge by registering their vehicle(s) with the Department of Campus Safety.
 Employee vehicle registration may be accomplished during new employee orientation.
 Employees may purchase permits for additional vehicles for \$10 each.
-If a permit is lost or stolen replacement permits may also be purchased for \$10 each.
+If a permit is lost or stolen, replacement permits may also be purchased for \$10 each.

-Warner Pacific College is not responsible for theft of or damage to vehicles while parked at any campus, class location or college event.
+Warner Pacific University is not responsible for theft of or damage to vehicles while parked at any campus, class location, or university event.